ziyingzheng/behavioral_software_engineering_book/articles/unexpected_pod_events_not_causing_build_failures.md

 But still, we don't have a good answer to "Why would I investigate if it doesn't cause build failure?".

-This kind of human behavior you is quite common and falls under the category of "reactive versus proactive behavior" or **"complacency bias"**.
+This kind of human behavior falls under the category of "reactive versus proactive behavior" or **"complacency bias"**.

 From ChatGPT: